supabase-community/kiro-powers/README.md

 To install a power:

+- Navigate to a folder within `powers/`
+- Copy the GitHub URL from the browser's address bar
 - Open Kiro's Powers tab
-- "Install Custom Power" → "Import power from a folder"
+- "Install Custom Power" → "Import power from GitHub" and paste
-- Select one of the folders within `powers/`